bili-bu/project-2/README.md

         console.log(this.state.data)
       })
   }
   ```

-  - Once called, the function will put in a GET request to the API to return a random house.
-The response is then stored within a state variable known as ‘data’ and displayed to the user.

-  - Once this was implemented, we also decided to generate a link to the house that was randomly chosen.
-This required a number of `ternary operators`  to be put in place to change the link depending on the house that was chosen and to also display nothing before the `PickHouse` function was run.
+The functon executes a **get** request to the API to receives a house name picked at random.
+We then store the response in the state variable `data`, which is displayed on the page under the sorting hat.
+We also wanted to have a link to the house page of the randomly picked house so that the user could go explore his new house as a next step in the experience.
+To achieve this, we decided to use `ternary operators` to choose the house page depending on the name that was stored in the state variable `data`.
+If the varibale is empty (before the user clicks on the sorting hat) then no text or link is displayed.

 ```js